RyotaRaven/NightandDay/README.md

 -make levels out of images(maybe save the patforms as their own file the background as its own file ect)

--distinction in character design between night and day
+-distinction in character design between night and day and setting distinction

+-paralax